serghine-abdelillah/DeepLearning-Projects/Malicious URL Detection/README.md

 # 🛡️ Malicious URL Detection

-This project is a machine learning–powered web application that detects whether a given URL is benign or malicious using a deep learning model (LSTM).
+This project is a deep learning–powered web application that detects whether a given URL is benign or malicious using a deep learning model (LSTM).
 It analyzes URL patterns and structural features to help users identify phishing or harmful websites before visiting them.

 ## 🚀 Features